 - Bronchitis: This lung disease is responsible for an increase in the production of mucus and causes inflammation.

 There is no known cure for COPD, according to medical authorities, as the lungs are damaged and the harm done cannot be reversed.
-Treatment can be helpful.
+However, treatment can be helpful.

 Pulmonary refers to the lungs and chronic lung diseases, including asthma, can literally knock the breath out of you.
 If you are a sufferer or have seen others with these conditions, you know how life threatening they are.